cit-24-01-0532-cyber/Cloud-Native-Production-Dashboard/README.md

-# 🚀 Cloud-Native Production Dashboard (DevOps Project - Phase 1)
+# 🚀 Cloud-Native Production Dashboard (DevOps Project)
 A containerized Flask-based web application that simulates a live Kubernetes production node dashboard.
 This is the first phase of building an automated GitOps deployment pipeline.

 ## 🎨 Color Palette Used